 Applicants must complete the standard application form, in addition to providing a statement explaining their need for Special Part-Time status.

 New England Law enrolls students for the start of the academic year in August, with an application deadline of March 15.
 Because of the Special Part-Time Division’s popularity, interested students are encouraged to submit their applications early.

-Students in good standing at other accredited law schools will be considered for transfer into the special part-time program if their circumstances warrant it.
-In certain cases, enrollment for such transfer students may be arranged for the second semester of an academic year.
+Students in good standing at other accredited law schools may be considered for transfer into the Special Part-Time Program.
+In some cases, enrollment for such transfer students may be arranged for the second semester of an academic year.

 Tuition and Fees

-Most Special Part-Time students carry approximately the same course load as part-time students (both day and evening).
-As a result, they pay the same tuition and fees.
-If a student carries fewer than eight credits, then the tuition may be reduced pro rata, but the basic fees are not reduced.
-Special Part-Time students are not eligible for merit scholarships that are awarded to incoming first year students.
+Most Special Part-Time students carry approximately the same course load as Day Part-Time and Evening Part-Time students, so they pay the same tuition and fees.
+If a student carries fewer than eight credits, the tuition may be reduced pro rata, but the basic fees are not reduced.

 Special Part-Time students will be given an “equivalency rank” that applies while in the division and if they enter the Day Part-Time and Evening Part-Time divisions.
 If they carry at least nine credits, they are eligible for the Dean’s List, New England Scholar, and CALI Excellence for the Future Awards.